Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Experiments and Results

 \subsection{Datasets and Image Preprocessing}

 We used unnormalized clinical brain Magnetic Resonance (MR) images without skull stripping.
 Our evaluation was performed on the clinical stereotactic radiosurgery dataset \cite{b22}, which included 1688 contrast-enhanced T1-weighted (T1c) whole-head MR images and corresponding segmentation masks for various brain lesions.
 The dataset was obtained from patients undergoing Cyberknife radiosurgery at the National Taiwan University Hospital (NTUH).
-For image preprocessing, we employed MRIPreprocessor \footnote{https://github.com/ReubenDo/MRIPreprocessor} for image registration and ensured consistent image dimensions by applying cropping and padding.
+For image preprocessing, we employed MRIPreprocessor\footnote{https://github.com/ReubenDo/MRIPreprocessor} for image registration and ensured consistent image dimensions by applying cropping and padding.
 The resulting dimensions were 192x192x192, which were then resized to 128x128x128 with a slice thickness of 1.5x1.5x1.5mm.
-To improve training data quality, we removed outlier images, performed intensity rescaling, and normalized the image intensities to the range of [-1,1].
+To enhance the quality of our training data, we removed 188 outlier images that were highly distorted and exhibited strong artifacts.
+We then utilized only 1,500 images for our experiments.
+Following this, we performed intensity rescaling and normalized the image intensities to a range of [-1, 1].
 The segmentation mask annotations included three classes: class 0 for the background, class 1 for the head, and class 2 for the tumor area.
-For evaluation, we created two sub-datasets from the main dataset.
-The first mode involved a training set of 1292 images and a test set of 208 images.
-In the second mode, we randomly selected 100 images for training, 100 images for validation, and 100 images for testing, creating a toy dataset.
+To further evaluate our method, we conducted an additional experiment on multi-modality 3D brain MRI synthesis using the BraTS2021 challenge dataset\footnote{http://braintumorsegmentation.org/}.
+Details can be found in the "F. 3D Multimodal MRI Synthesis Experiment" subsection.